scanoss/integration-jenkins/README.md

 2. Open the Jenkins dashboard and create a new pipeline job.

-3. Configure the pipeline job to use the provided [Jenkinsfile](Jenkins-PR).
+3. Configure the pipeline job to use the provided [Jenkinsfile-PR](Jenkins-PR).
 The Jenkinsfile contains a sample pipeline script that you can customize according to your project requirements.

 ### How to configure Jenkins integration